Education

 EDUC 131 INTRODUCTION TO TEACHING3 Credits

 This introductory course surveys the work of a teacher, the public school system, and the qualities necessary for success as a teacher in the education profession.
-Fundamental to all future course work in the Education Program.
-A ten (10) clock hour school-based classroom observation experience is a required part of this course.
+Fundamental to all future coursework in the Education Program.
+A twenty-five (25) clock-hour school-based classroom observation experience is a required part of this course.

 EDUC 224 TECHNOLOGY RESOURCES FOR LEARNING3 Credits